Your trusted adviser for R&D Tax Credits and R&D Grants

 1. You're claiming R&D tax credits for the first time – This applies to any company that has never previously claimed R&D tax credits under the scheme.

-2. There's been a gap in your claims – If you've claimed R&D credits before but haven't made a claim for in the last three accounting periods, you'll need to make a PFN when you resume claiming.
+2. There's been a gap in your claims – If you've claimed R&D credits before but haven't made a claim in the last three accounting periods, you'll need to submit a PFN when you resume claiming.

 For example: